cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc1/proto/cosmos/bank/v1beta1/tx.proto#L10-L17

-Each `Msg` service RPC must have exactly one argument, which must implement the `sdk.Msg` interface, and a Protobuf response.
+Each `Msg` service method must have exactly one argument, which must implement the `sdk.Msg` interface, and a Protobuf response.
 The naming convention is to call the RPC argument `Msg<service-rpc-name>` and the RPC response `Msg<service-rpc-name>Response`.
 For example:
 ```
   rpc Send(MsgSend) returns (MsgSendResponse);
 ```